sk364/codechef-cli/README.md

 # Installation

-> pip install -r requirements.txt
+> python setup.py install

 # Usage

 To see full list of options:
-> python3.6 -m codechefcli [--help/-h]
+> codechefcli --help